Kidepo Valley National Park: Uganda’s Last Great Wilderness

 Lake Mburo is home to over 315 bird species, making it one of Uganda’s best birdwatching locations.
 The park is renowned for acacia-associated birds, with some of the best viewing areas found around Rwonyo.

 For serious birders, Lake Mburo delivers a checklist that would make any twitcher’s heart race.
 Highlights include the rare African finfoot, the striking African fish eagle, papyrus gonalek, grey-crowned crane, saddle-billed stork, southern ground hornbill, and Rüppell’s long-tailed starling.
-The papyrus wetlands fringing the lake harbour specialist species that are virtually impossible to find elsewhere in Uganda, while the acacia woodlands ring with calls from dawn to dusk.

 Three otter species also frolic in the lakes’ waters: Congo clawless, Cape clawless, and the spotted-neck otter, a detail that holds a particular fondness for us here at Otter African Safaris.